travelingcircusofurbanism/website/posts/new york/Introduction/content.md

 # Urbanist's guide to New York

 ![new york urbanist](newyork01.jpg)
-_Photo by Yucel Moran on Unsplash_
+_Photo by Patrick Hendry on Unsplash_

 ### Things to do, places to go